zhangdjr/project2/README.md

 - Caden Parajuli
 - Tian-hao Zhang

-1.
-2. A run of the Tug of War sketch with width 10 and depth 3 on a local machine produced an estimate of `6392961048` for $F_2$ in `25` seconds.
+1. Computing $F_2$ exactly on a local machine produced the value `8567966130` in `26` seconds.
 The specifications of this local machine are:
    - Lenovo Thinkpad X13
      - AMD Ryzen 7 PRO 4750U
        - 8 cores, 16 threads